 The best way to keep your social media posts up-to-date is to utilize a social media management program, such as Buffer or Hootsuite, but which one is best for you and your business?

-When it comes to Buffer vs. Hootsuite, we have broken it down for you so you can make the best decision in choosing the one that will work best for you as well as your type of business.
+When it comes to Buffer vs. Hootsuite, we have broken it down so you can make the best decision in choosing the one that will work best for you and your type of business.

 What are Buffer and Hootsuite?

 Buffer and Hootsuite are both social media programs designed to help you manage what information you are posting and when it is posted.

 You can schedule each post ahead to avoid spending all day promoting your business’s Facebook, Twitter, Instagram, Snapchat, Linked In, and other social media accounts.